ForeverPhoenix21/Real-Time-Bus-Tracker/README.md

 ## Description:

 <p> The Real-Time-Bus-Tracker is a project that uses the MTBA API and actively tracks the busses on route 1 and 7 in Massachusetts, United States.
-Mapbox was used for this project, and the coordinates for the bus routes were pulled from the MTBA V3 developer resources website.</p> <br>
+Mapbox was used for this project, and the coordinates for the bus routes were pulled from the MTBA V3 developer resources website.</p>

 ## Installation: